The algebraic cheap rebuilding property: Introduction

 \begin{thm}[Bootstrapping Theorem~\ref{thm:bootstrapping}] Let~$\sfB_*$ be a bootstrappable property of groups.
 Let~$\Gamma$ be a group and let~$n\in \IN$.
 Let~$\Omega$ be a $\Gamma$-CW-complex such that the following hold: \begin{enumerate}[label=\enum] \item $\Omega$ is $(n-1)$-acyclic (i.e., $H_j(\Omega;\IZ)\cong H_j(\pt;\IZ)$ for all~$j\le n-1$); \item The quotient $\Gamma\backslash \Omega^{(n)}$ of the $n$-skeleton~$\Omega^{(n)}$ is compact; \item For every cell~$\sigma$ of~$\Omega$ with~$\dim(\sigma)\le n$, the stabiliser~$\Gamma_\sigma$ lies in~$\sfB_{n-\dim(\sigma)}$. \end{enumerate} Then~$\Gamma\in \sfB_n$. \end{thm} Theorem~\ref{thm:bootstrapping intro} is called a Bootstrapping Theorem (or Combination Theorem) for the obvious reason: The property of the group~$\Gamma$ is obtained by ``bootstrapping'' from the properties of the stabilisers~$(\Gamma_\sigma)_\sigma$.
-Examples of bootstrappable properties of groups include algebraic finiteness properties~$\sfFP_n$, $\ell^2$-invisibility, $\ell^2$-acyclicity, and lower bounds for Novikov--Shubin invariants.
+In practice, the axioms for bootstrappable properties are usually straightforward to verify.
+Examples of bootstrappable properties of groups include the algebraic finiteness properties~$\sfFP_n$, $\ell^2$-invisibility, $\ell^2$-acyclicity, and lower bounds for Novikov--Shubin invariants (Section~\ref{sec:examples}).
 The Bootstrapping Theorems for the first three of these properties are well-known~\cite{Brown87, Sauer-Thumann14, Jo07}.
 Our axiomatic treatment provides a unified point of view, highlighting the essential axioms that lead to a Bootstrapping Theorem.
 Moreover, while previous proofs involved spectral sequences, our proof is inductive on the level of chain complexes and enjoys a certain simplicity.

 In case the bootstrappable property~$\sfB_*$ satisfies an additional restriction axiom, it follows that the intersection~$\bigcap_{m\le n}\sfB_m$ of classes of groups is closed under commensurability and under passing from commensurated subgroups to overgroups~(Corollary~\ref{cor:commensurability}).